suraj-ranganath/cf_ai_code_compass/PROMPTS.md

 # AI Prompts Log

-This document maintains a running log of all AI interactions during the development of this project, as required by the Cloudflare AI assignment submission guidelines.
+This document maintains a running log of all AI interactions during the development of this project.
 ---

 ## 2025-10-28T00:00:00.000Z

-**Model**: GitHub Copilot (GPT-4 based)
+**Model**: GitHub Copilot (Claude-4.5 based)

 **User Prompt**:
 ```